brotatotes/bht-automation/bht gen 3/Luke/Chapter 23/Luke 23 6 bht.md

 # Luke 23:6 Commentary Help Text

 ## BHT:
-The presence of a Galilean in the narrative presents a potential loophole for Herod that would allow him to avoid reversing his decision.
-If the person mentioned was indeed a Galilean, he would come under Herod's jurisdiction, giving Herod the opportunity to send him back to Pilate.
-It is worth noting that Jesus was commonly believed to be a Galilean due to his substantial time spent there during both his personal life and his ministry.
-As a result, the answer given to Pilate was that Jesus was indeed a Galilean.
+The presence of a Galilean in this narrative has implications for Herod and his jurisdiction, as the Galilean's origin could potentially offer a way for Herod to avoid changing his decision.
+By determining whether or not the man was from Galilee, Herod could potentially claim that he fell under his jurisdiction.
+The emphasis on Galilee highlights the importance of the Galilean's identity and its potential impact on the situation at hand.

 ## Choicest Commentary Quotes:
 ### Albert Barnes: